Agnieszkalukasiak/Film_Hit_prediction/README.md

 * Deploy the project.
 Keep an eye on the build log if the deployment fails, this will suggest any changes that need to be made in order to deploy successfully.

-## Main Data Analysis and Machine Learning Libraries
+## Main Data Analysis and ML Libraries

 * Streamlit: We utilized Streamlit to develop the dashboard.
 Streamlit makes building applications simple and is especially beneficial for data-driven projects and machine learning models.
 Additionally, it's a great option for those with limited front-end development experience.

 Kaggle: This is where the dataset we used for Heritage Housing Issues was used.
 The link can be found above and was granted to us by Code Institute.